 Morfee Lake is popular with locals and has boat launches — motorized and non-motorized — as well as a family-friendly swimming and beach area.
 2nd Beach is reserved for your 4-legged friends to enjoy the beach or take a swim!

 Located on the corner of Firth and Stuart

-There is a childrens’ play structure with a spiral slide as well as two ride-on toys and swings to entertain the children.
-A large greenspace provides opportunities for field sports or large group activities.
+There is a childrens’ play structures include a slide and several climbing features as well as a number of ride-on toys and swings to entertain the children.
+A large green space provides opportunities for field sports or larger group activities.

 Toddler Playground in Mac 1 Park